La Nuit Des Idées

 Various locations

-The Portland chapter of the Alliance Française is delighted to announce its second Night of Ideas, featuring the theme “Enlightenment Now.
-Independence at 250” and the subtitle “Mapping Ideas, Charting Futures.”
-This special day invites the community to explore ideas, creativity, and civic engagement through a curated program: a guided exhibition tour, live music, and a panel discussion.
-The evening continues with a film screening followed by a discussion, with opportunities for hands-on engagement, reflection, and conversation with fellow thinkers and francophiles.
+The Alliance Française de Portland is delighted to present its second Night of Ideas, centered on the theme “Enlightenment Now: Independence at 250,” under the banner “Mapping Ideas, Charting Futures.”
+This special day invites the community to explore ideas, creativity, and civic engagement through a curated program: a guided exhibition tour, a panel discussion and a movie screening followed by post-screening discussion.
+Together, these events trace a journey from how we map and understand the world, to how education shapes informed citizens, and ultimately to how access to knowledge influence participation in a democratic society.

 This event is free to attend.
 One RSVP per location is requested, as capacity is limited.
 Last-minute attendees are welcome as space allows.